ornicar/scalex/readme.md

 ### Create the database

+    > run dump arbitrary.package_name /path/to/arbitrary/src

+For example, when indexing scala standard library, you will want to run:

-    > run dump scala /path/to/scala/library
+    > run dump scala /path/to/scala/src/library/scala

-Where `scala` is the arbitrary package name and `/path/to/scala/library` is the source code directory.

 ### Create the binary index